-2. Introducing the Boomerang 7
+2. Introducing the Boomerang 8

-The Boomerang 7 is a whole new aerodynamic concept of high end competition wing.
-It's the culmination of Gin's years of experience in international competition and the latest technological advances in paraglider design, customized computer software and materials.
-The Boomerang 7 offers exceptional performance combined with a precise handling and a sufficient safety margin.
+The Boomerang 8 is a whole new aerodynamic concept of high-end competition wing.
+It is the culmination Gin's many years of experience in international competition and the latest technological advances in paraglider design, customized computer software and materials.
+The Boomerang 8 offers exceptional performance combined with a precise handling and a sufficient safety margin.
 This allows the pilot to accurately feel the sensations of flight, and thus develop an active flying style.
 Rapid progression up the learning curve is enabled, as the pilot becomes acquainted with using the speed and performance of this wing.
-The Boomerang 7 will allow you to experience the full pleasure of free flight with the highest performance available today.
+The Boomerang 8 will allow you to experience the full pleasure of free flight with the highest performance available today.